arcus-azure/arcus.security/docs/preview/04-Guidance/migrate-from-v2-to-v3.md

 ```

 ### `Secret` ➡️ `SecretResult`
-Below v3, failures in the secret store were communicated via exceptions.
+Before v3, failures in the secret store were communicated via exceptions.
 Starting from v3, the secret store returns a result type that represents a successful/failed interaction with the store.

 ```diff
 - try